NethServer/nethsecurity-docs/port_forward.rst

 - ``Source port``: the port from which the request originates.
 - ``Destination port``: the port to which the traffic is directed; this can differ from the source port.
 - ``Protocol``: specifies the protocol such as ``TCP``, ``UDP``, ``UDPLITE``, ``ICMP``, ``ESP``, ``AH`` ``SCTP`` or the special value ``ALL`` for all supported protocols.
 - ``Destination address``: specifies the internal host to which the traffic should be redirected.
+This can be:
+  - a specific IP address
+  - a firewall object: a host defined by a host set, a DHCP reservation, a DNS record or an OpenVPN account

 By default, all port forwards are accessible only for hosts inside the WAN.
 Refer to the :ref:`hairpin-section` for instructions on changing this default behavior.